pmacosta/pmisc/docs/README.rst

       the interpreter used

 8. Verify that continuous integration tests pass.
-The package has continuous integration configured for Linux, Apple macOS and Microsoft Winodws (all via `Azure DevOps <https://dev.azure.com/pmasdev>`_) Aggregation/cloud code coverage is configured via `Codecov <https://codecov.io>`_.
+The package has continuous integration configured for Linux, Apple macOS and Microsoft Windows (all via `Azure DevOps <https://dev.azure.com/pmasdev>`_) Aggregation/cloud code coverage is configured via `Codecov <https://codecov.io>`_.
 It is assumed that the Codecov repository upload token in the build is stored in the